 Then, is Artificial Intelligence the same as Machine Learning?
 Unfortunately, those two terms are so often used synonymously that it’s hard to tell the difference between them for many people.
-But even though both are closely related, AI and ML technologies are actually quite different from one another.
+But even though both are closely related, AI and ML technologies are quite different.

 Let’s look at the main differences between Artificial Intelligence and Machine Learning, where both technologies are currently used, and what’s the difference.